visgl/deck.gl/docs/coordinate-systems.md

   meters in mercator mode, and simply in world coordinate deltas in linear mode).

-As a deck.gl user, you should mainly make sure to scan a layer defintion to make sure you understand where you are expect to pass in [lng, lat] coordinates.
+As a deck.gl user, you should mainly make sure to scan a layer definition to make sure you understand where you are expect to pass in [lng, lat] coordinates.